HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 	I have saved a band structure to file and I would now like to regenerate the output table.
 How can I do this?

 The ``band_structure`` program takes an input file via the ``-load`` argument.
 By using this flag, the band structure is loaded from file and only the band properties are computed.
 You can then regenerate and/or reconfigure the output table as usual.
 Additionally, the output table can be saved to file by running ``band_structure`` with the ``-log`` flag.
-We note that the ``plot_band_structure`` program can only regenerate the band structure plots and modify their appearance, using the ``band_structure`` function in ``src/HT/functions/plotting.py``.
+We note that the ``plot_band_structure`` program is intended for replotting the band structures and modifying their appearance, using the ``band_structure`` function in ``src/HT/functions/plotting.py``.
 Since ``plot_band_structure`` calls the plotting function directly, it cannot be used to regenerate the output table.
+In both cases, 2D/3D band structure data needs to have been saved to file in order to plot the corresponding 2D/3D band structure.

 Butterfly Questions
 -------------------